History ofEuroVelo

 - An application is submitted to the European Commission (EC) for funding for the EuroVelo project.
 As part of the application, contributions are sought for match funding from many organizations, which helped in raising awareness about the network.
 The application is successful and it enables a lot of work to be done on developing EuroVelo over the coming years (see 1998).

-- On 21st November, the EuroVelo project is officially ‘launched’ in Logroño, Spain.
+- On 21 November, the EuroVelo project is officially ‘launched’ in Logroño, Spain.
 Robert Coleman, Director of Transport at the European Commission, gives a speech saying: “International cycle tourism is already an economic force, and there is significant untapped potential here which could be released by an effective marketing strategy”.

 1998

-- The ECF, Sustrans and Foreningen Frie Fugle sign a contract for the management of the project.
+- ECF, Sustrans and Foreningen Frie Fugle sign a contract for the management of the project.
 The foreseen work includes regular communication about the project (e.g. printed newsletters); the preparation of a business plan for EuroVelo; various manuals related to organisation and route development; and feasibility studies for each route.
 The feasibility studies are carried out by various consultancies.

 - The first printed manual about the development and background of EuroVelo is published in June.